Bug #390

 (I'm reading from multiple out port, if that matters)

-Updated by Anthony Mallet 10 months ago
+Updated by Anthony Mallet over 1 year ago

 On Monday 17 Jul 2023, at 20:02, Martin Jacquet wrote: